nikola825/drone/README.md

 Do not use for anything serious, this was made by a man who started with zero knowledge of electronics, embedded development, rust development, flight controllers and 3D print design.
 If you need something reliable, just get off-the-shelf stuff.

+### Older versions
+- `droneV1` branch contains the old Arduino-as-a-controller + MPU6050 version
+- `droneV2` branch contains the old ATMEGA2560 flight controller board with an onboard MPU6050
+- `droneV3` branch contains the work-in-progress version of the STM32F411 flight controller